gebeyehu08/Objective_Data-analytics-python/modelhub/CONTRIBUTING.md

-# Contributing to the open model hub
+# Objectiv open model hub - Development

-Thank you for considering contributing to the open model hub.
-Please first take a look at the [Contribution Guide](https://objectiv.io/docs/home/the-project/contribute) in our Docs if you haven’t already.
+Here you'll find instructions for development on the open model hub.
+If you want to contribute (Thank you!), please take a look at the [Contribution Guide](https://www.objectiv.io/docs/home/the-project/contribute) in our Docs.
 It contains information about our contribution process and where you can fit in.

 ## Set up development environment

 ```
 virtualenv venv